10 Croatian tongue twisters to make your head spin

 There are many reasons why Croatian is a challenging language to learn.
-Its got 7 cases, 3 genders, 3 dialects with an infinite number of sub-dialects as well as some special letters and an unsettling lack of vowels that can make pronunciation especially frightening.
+It has 7 cases, 3 genders, 3 dialects with an infinite number of sub-dialects, as well as some special letters and an unsettling lack of vowels that can make pronunciation especially frightening.

 We challenge you to give these tongue twisters a shot!
 You never know, your Croatian may just get a little bit better.
 And if not, you’ll at least leave with a little amusement.

 #1 Practice the pronunciation of the letter R

 Croatian: Riba ribi grize rep.

 English: A fish bites another fish on the tail.

 #2 Practice the difference between C and Č

 Croatian: Cvrči, cvrči cvrčak na čvoru crne smrče.